Anthony-Hoo/Anthony-Hoo.github.io/en/posts/helloworld.md

 ## Start Exploring

 In short, I hope you can find useful content here.
-If you have any suggestions or ideas, feel free to contact me via the email link on the right!
+If you have any suggestions or ideas, feel free to contact me via the email link on the right of homepage!